stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 ## Import:

-1. add a Package.swift to your xcode project with example:
+1. Add a Package.swift to your xcode project with example:
 ```swift
 import PackageDescription
 let package = Package(